dmsmidt/errorstyle/README.md

 # Form Error Style

-Drupal 8 core development companion module.
+Drupal 8 and 9 core development companion module.

 This module gives an overview of all form elements.
 It is helpful to test the usability and accessibility of forms.